MayurBhong/IntelliPlan-3D-AI-Based-2D-3D-Floor-Plan/README.md

 ```

 ---

-## Tech Stack
+## Tech Stack 🛠️

+- Programming Language 🐍
-Programming Language: Python is used for backend development and algorithm implementation.
+  Python is used for backend development and algorithm implementation.

+- Backend Framework ⚡
-Backend Framework: FastAPI is used to handle API requests and connect the frontend with the backend.
+  FastAPI is used to handle API requests and connect the frontend with the backend.

+- Frontend Technologies 🎨
-Frontend Technologies: HTML, CSS, and JavaScript are used to design the user interface and manage user interaction.
+  HTML, CSS, and JavaScript are used to design the user interface and manage user interaction.

+- Development Environment 💻
-Development Environment: Visual Studio Code is used for coding, debugging, and overall project management.
+  Visual Studio Code is used for coding, debugging, and project management.

+- Libraries 📚
-Libraries: NumPy and Matplotlib are used for data processing and visualization tasks.
+  NumPy and Matplotlib are used for data processing and visualization.

+- Visualization Tools 🧱
-Visualization Tools: 2D graphics and 3D rendering tools are used to display floor plans in visual formats.
+  2D graphics and 3D rendering tools are used to display floor plans.

+- Version Control 🔄
-Version Control: Git is used for code management and tracking changes during development.
+  Git is used for code management and tracking changes.

+- Operating System 🖥️
-Operating System: Windows is used as the platform for development and execution.
+  Windows is used for development and execution.

+- Browser 🌐
-Browser: Google Chrome is used to run and test the web application.
+  Google Chrome is used to run and test the web application.

 ---

-## How It Works
+## How It Works ⚙️

 1. User enters input details
 2. System processes inputs using AI algorithms